 Kyle VerMaas with a monster hybrid sunfish, and a pretty girl on each arm.

 I was on the 25-minute ride home from Branched Oak Lake, and I was miserable beyond words.
 My battle with a big walleye had ended badly.
-An… Continue
+An inexplicable unbuttoning that left me tearful and maybe even a… Continue

 Added by Bruce Condello on March 22, 2014 at 4:00pm —